BeepBoop486/GeometryDash/README.md

 - Half multiplatform (This is coded in linux thru wine)
 - An online creator points calculator
 - There can be mod users
+- You can change the background of a level in the editor